Nani-o/ansible-role-glusterfs/README.md

 - glusterfs_replica_volumes

 List of hash containing the configuration for the replica volumes.
 It will be replicated on all the hosts of glusterfs_cluster_members + the role_master.
+If omited cluster is defaulted to the role master and the members of the cluster.

 ```YAML
 glusterfs_replica_volumes: